 Q.- What is the critical point I need in understanding the difference between car paint and gel coat?

-A.- If you have a boat that is in pristine condition, it will mater not what kind of boat polisher or product you use to polish your boat since your boat is in excellent condition and no level of oxidation exists.
+A.- If you have a boat that is in pristine condition, it will matter not what kind of boat polisher or product you use to polish your boat since your boat is in excellent condition and no level of oxidation exists.
 But most people go looking for the best boat buffer and polish due to some level of oxidation, and this is the point where selecting the right boat polisher and polish will make or break your world.
 Unless you have aggressive enough tools and products, your boat oxidation removal will be minimal at best.
 To truly perform oxidation removal and gel coat restoration, traditional random orbital or DA car polishers will be the equivalent of bringing a BB gun to a gun fight!

 Traditional dual-action (DA) or random orbital car polishers just aren't capable of producing the kind of friction required to produce the results you will want on your boat.